River of Time, book 1

 So, here goes the review...

 I am a bit older (quite a bit) than the intended audience for this series but I have to admit that I really enjoyed it.
 I came across Waterfall when my 13-year-old daughter had a school Christmas gift exchange.
-The girl whose name she drew was a fan of the Twilight series.
-So, when Christmas shopping at my local Christian bookstore I asked the owner for his recommendation of a book that a Twilight fan might love.
-His understanding was that Lisa Tawn Bergren specifically set out to write this series as a biblically based set of stories that would draw the interest of teenagers and their mothers as strongly as the Twilight series did.
+The girl whose name she drew was a fan of the Harry Potter series.
+So, when Christmas shopping at my local Christian bookstore I asked the owner for his recommendation of a book that a Harry Potter fan might love.
+His understanding was that Lisa Tawn Bergren specifically set out to write this series as a biblically based set of stories that would draw the interest of teenagers and their mothers as strongly as Harry Potter did.

 Waterfall is a light, fun, and clean read.
 It is also quite a fantastical story.
 It is Christian fiction; but moms, if you were hopeful that this series would lead your daughter into a deeper relationship with Christ I'm afraid that it won't.
 Fortunately, though, it is a series that you can give to your daughter that shows true romance, advocates sex AFTER marriage, and provides them with a clean entertaining read that you won't mind previewing.
 Enjoy